Winston Marshall

-Winston Aubrey Aladar deBalkan Marshall (born 20 December 1987) is an English musician and podcaster.
-He is best known as the former banjoist and lead guitarist of the British folk rock band Mumford & Sons.
+Winston Aubrey Aladar deBalkan Marshall (born 20 December 1987) is a British musician.
+He is the former banjoist and lead guitarist of the folk rock band Mumford & Sons.
 Prior to this he was in the bluegrass sleaze rap group Captain Kick and the Cowboy Ramblers.
-With Mumford & Sons, Marshall has won multiple awards, including a Grammy and two Brit Awards.
+With Mumford & Sons, Marshall won multiple awards, including a Grammy and two Brit Awards.
 He has performed music with different supergroups and collaborated with Baaba Maal and HVOB.
-After leaving Mumford & Sons, Marshall started an interview podcast with The Spectator.
+After leaving Mumford & Sons, Marshall started an interview podcast with his father's magazine, The Spectator.